Zion National Park Visitor Center – Efficient and Passive Solar

 The highlights of the building are the passive solar heating and cooling, a Trombe wall, an active solar photovoltaic array, natural ventilation with clerestory windows and innovative cooling towers.

-The building uses 70% less energy than its typical counterpart and it did not cost more to build.
-Instead, planning, energy efficient technologies and smart thinking, went into the design of the building.
+The building uses 70% less energy than its typical counterpart but did not cost more to build.
+Planning, energy efficient technologies and smart thinking, went into the design of the building.

 The southern facing side of the building has been designed to allow the lower winter sun’s energy to warm it in the winter, while the summer sun’s heat is blocked from entering the building.
 The picture below shows the design and building’s overhang shades the windows from the hot summer sun.